openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     <div>
       <div>a Bridge</div>
       <div>Incorrect.
 This term refers to a similar concept in traditional
-        networking, but it's not correct in the context of Thread networks.
-A bridge connects two LANs that use the same network protocol.</div>
+        networking referring to a device that connects two LANs that use the same network protocol.</div>
     </div>
   </devsite-multiple-choice>
 </div>